Curity devOps dashboard

 On this page

 The Curity Identity Server does not enable the DevOps Dashboard by default.
-To do so, first ensure that you have a valid license file, such a trial license with access to the dashboard feature and at least 3 user groups.
-This tutorial will start from the default Docker based setup and manage customer users in a SQL data source.
+To do so, first ensure that you have an enterprise (or trial) license file, with access to the dashboard feature and at least 3 user groups.
+Currently, you must also use a JDBC data source for the Curity Identity Server, to expose data via GraphQL.

 Enable Dashboard